 The Duke Student Association of Wetland Scientists (Duke SAWS) is a student-run organization dedicated to wetland ecology, restoration, and conservation at Duke University.
 The goal is to provide a meeting ground for graduate and non-graduate students interested in all aspects of wetlands.
 Activities include field trips, seminars, and volunteer events.
 The club is working in coordination with the Duke University Wetlands Center.

-The MEM/MBA Club is the home for concurrent MEM/MBA students and provides the key link between the Nicholas School and Fuqua School of Business.
+The MEM/MBA Club is the home for concurrent MEM/MBA students and provides the key link between the Nicholas School, the Fuqua School of Business, and Kenan-Flagler Business School at the University of North Carolina.
 The Club’s mission is to:

 The Nic Net Impact Chapter is a networking and professional development club that connects Nicholas School students with environmental professionals in the private sector and provides access to resources for further business-related education.
 The club provides Nicholas School students with an outlet to access environmental opportunities within the world of business and expand their knowledge and skills related to the field.